raspberrypilearning/marble-mayhem/en/step_1.md

 ## You will make

-Marble Mayhem! is the final project in the [More Unity](https://projects.raspberrypi.org/en/pathways/more-unity){target:"_blank"} path.
+Marble Mayhem! is the final project in the [More Unity](https://projects.raspberrypi.org/en/pathways/more-unity){:target="_blank"} path.

-You are going to create an interactive 3D experience using Unitys physics and and a range of materials.
-Your project could be a a game, a digital interactive toy or marble run, or a sensory or art experience. ...
+You are going to create an interactive 3D experience using Unity's physics and a range of materials.
+Your project could be a a game, a digital interactive toy, a marble run, or a sensory or art experience.

-Your creation will need to meet the **project brief**.

-Create an interactive project that showcases a range of marble/ball materials.
-It could be a game, a digital interactive toy or marble run, or a sensory or art experience.

 This project is brought to you with generous support from [Unity Technologies](https://unity.com/){:target="_blank"}.
 These [projects](https://projects.raspberrypi.org/en/pathways/unity-intro){:target="_blank"} offer young people the opportunity to take their first steps in creating virtual worlds using Real-Time 3D.

+Your creation will need to meet the **project brief**.

 You will:
 + Use your Unity skills to create an interactive experience
 + Combine Rigidbodies, Colliders and Physics Materials to change the way 3D GameObjects behave when they collide
 + Use code to change the Materials of the GameObjects in your 3D experience
-+ Share your projects with others so they can try it out and you can get feedback
++ Share your project with others so they can try it out and you can get feedback

 --- no-print ---